-Accomodate participants who are not able to:
+Tips to include participants who are not able to:

 If you are observing specific interactions within the system that you are e.g. redesigning, ask the person performing the activities to speak out loud about each step.

-Step by Step
+Step by step:

 Fill in the physical evidence of your system in a row.
 Physical evidence is objects and places that are affected by the system.

 Fill in the customer activity.
 You do this by filling in each action of the user step by step.

 Fill in the onstage contact of your system.
 These are activities performed by people who have a direct influence of the customers actions.

-When doing this method you should consider
+When doing this method you should consider:

 This method can both be used by you prior to a workshop but can also be included in a workshop.
 If you do decide to use this method during a workshop it would be a good idea to only ask your participants to fill out one or two stages of the method e.g. just the ‘customer activity’ and either onstage or backstage contact.
 Filling in all stages of the method requires you/your participants to know the system you are working with really well.